Skip to main content Skip to site navigation

 Body art practitioners are those who perform tattoo, piercing, permanent cosmetics, and branding on a person’s skin.
 Practitioners are required to receive annual training in bloodborne pathogen standards to ensure they know how to prevent the transmission of bloodborne diseases.
 They must also perform these procedures in approved Body Art Facilities that have a valid health permit and are inspected by Environmental Health Specialists from San Mateo County.

-New and returning practitioners are required to submit a complete practitioner application packet (listed under “Practitioner Form Checklist”) and pay the practitioner registration fee (see fee schedule here).
+New and returning practitioners are required to submit a complete application packet and pay the practitioner registration fee (see fee schedule here).

-Applicants who have not previously registered for body art within San Mateo County will be required to pass an onsite registration inspection to confirm their knowledge of body art processes.
+First-time applicants must also pass an onsite registration inspection to confirm to confirm their knowledge of body art processes.

 Hepatitis B Declination Form